cosmos/relayer/docs/commands.md

 ## rly chains delete

-Deletes the chain cofiguration data (does not clear lite client or close and channels)
+Deletes the chain cofiguration data (does not clear light client or close and channels)

 ### Synopsis

-Deletes the chain cofiguration data (does not clear lite client or close and channels)
+Deletes the chain cofiguration data (does not clear light client or close and channels)

 ```
 rly chains delete [chain-id] [flags]